DCully/carputiem/README.md

 https://www.xiph.org/ao/
 www.wiringPi.com

-Potential improvements
+Bugs, possible improvements
 ---------------------
+0) Potentially, IOHandler could get "behind" and print an old scroll packet.
+   Use a priority queue to rush processing of stopAllScrollingText() calls.

 1) More extensive exception handling/error code detection with libao and libmpg123

-2) add DTC reading to ObdSerial
+2) add DTC reading to ObdSerial (new function, read during setup)

-3) add support for new file formats to MusicManager
+3) improve the "volume curve" in MusicManager (volumes vector, in play())